-802.11g is the new IEEE standard for high-speed wireless LAN communications that provides for up to 54 Mbps data rate in the 2.4 GHz band.
+802.11g is the new IEEE standard for high-speed wireless LAN communications that provides a data rate of up to 54 Mbps in the 2.4 GHz band.
 802.11g is quickly becoming the next mainstream wireless LAN technology for the home, office, and public networks.